This blog covers the top Google ranking factors that will drastically improve your search engine optimization (SEO) ranking:

-Never forget the first priority of every business: Customers!
+Never forget the first priority of every business—customers!
 You want to make it easy for people to navigate through your website.
-The more user-friendly your website is, the more visitors will spend time on your website and possibly make a purchase if they find a perfect deal.
+The more user-friendly your website is, the more visitors will spend time on your website and possibly make a purchase if they find a great deal.

-So, you have heard from Google itself how optimization of user experience can immensely affect any kind of website.
+So, the optimization of user experience can immensely affect any kind of website.
 Google will only recommend those sites to users that it finds user-friendly.

 Here is what you can focus on to ensure a user-friendly experience:

-- Having a website designed for users’ needs
+- Having a website designed for user needs

 - Maintaining a well-organized website